mtomassoli/lifetimes/README.md

 Now I have a question and no time to try to answer it on my own, as my 7-day adventure with Rust is sadly coming to an end :(

 My initial intention was just to ask my question, but I ended up writing a full-fledged article.
-To make it more self-contained, I even decided to put to words my understanding of lifetimes since it might help other beginners.
+To make it more self-contained, I even decided to put into words my understanding of lifetimes since it might help other beginners.

 I think annotating *lifetimes* is the hardest part for a newcomer to Rust.